Because cats do not readily allow daily teeth brushing, chances are at some point in your cat’s life they will need a dental cleaning.

-Dental cleanings are done under anesthesia, the staff takes radiographs and then an ultrasonic scaler is used to gently remove the tartar.
+Dental cleanings are done under anesthesia.
+The staff takes radiographs of all the teeth and then an ultrasonic scaler is used to gently remove the tartar.
 Once complete, Dr. Cacciottoli will measure the pockets surrounding the teeth and determine if there are any that require extraction based on the radiographs and physical exam.
 If teeth do require extraction, we will remove them at that time.

 We require all cats have a health screening prior to anesthesia.
 This includes a physical exam and bloodwork.
-If your cat is under 10 years of age, we require just a mini-panel to look at kidney and liver function.
+If your cat is under 10 years of age, we only require a mini-panel to look at kidney and liver function.
 If your cat is over 10 years of age, we require complete blood work.